Mike Dirnt: Personal life

 Dirnt married his first wife, Anastasia Serman, in 1996; they divorced in 1999.
-Anastasia and Dirnt had a daughter together, Estelle Desiree, who was born on December 20, 1996.
+Anastasia and Dirnt together had a daughter, Estelle Desiree, who was born on December 20, 1996.
 He won full custody of his daughter in the summer of 2008 and took her to live in Oakland.

 In 2004, he married girlfriend Sarah Garrity in a private villa in Puerto Vallarta, Mexico.
 The two divorced that same year.

 On March 14, 2009, he married Brittney Cade in a private ceremony in Brittney's hometown of Ojai, California.
 Dirnt has two children with Cade: a son, Brixton Michael (born October 11, 2008), and a daughter, Ryan Ruby Mae (born November 29, 2010).

 Dirnt is a Star Wars fan; he stated jokingly in an interview that he bases "most of his religious beliefs" on Star Wars.
 His birthday is on Star Wars Day.
 Dirnt's favorite bass player was Cliff Burton.
-He is a part owner of Rudy's Can't Fail Cafe, a diner in Emeryville and Oakland.
-The diner was named after a song by punk rock band the Clash, "Rudie Can't Fail", from their album London Calling.
-The menu item names are loosely based on punk themes such as "God Save the Chicken", a reference to "God Save the Queen" by the Sex Pistols, and "Give 'Em Enough Meatloaf", a reference to Give 'Em Enough Rope by the Clash.

 Dirnt was adopted; his biological mother died on January 9, 2013.
 Dirnt only managed to meet her one month before her death.

-In July 2014, it was announced that Dirnt would co-produce the Indie film Crickets, with Green Day manager, Pat Magnarella.
+In July 2014, it was announced that Dirnt would co-produce the Indie film Crickets, with Green Day manager Pat Magnarella.

-In December 2015, Dirnt along with Billie Joe Armstrong announced that they would launch a coffee company, Oakland Coffee Works.
+In December 2015, Dirnt along with Billie Joe Armstrong announced that they would launch a coffee company, Oakland Coffee Works (which has since been rebranded to Punk Bunny Coffee).
 The company sells organic coffee beans and is the first company to exclusively use 100% compostable bags and pods.

-In 2020 during the COVID-19 pandemic Armstrong noted that Dirnt is "basically becoming a farmer".